harishminchu/CakephpEasyGrid/README.md

 Installation instructions
 =========================
-Add AppModel.php to you Model folder or add the functions to your excisting AppModel.php file
+Add AppModel.php to you Model folder or add the functions to your excisting AppModel.php file  //need to change this to a behavior instead of in AppModel

 Add grid.ctp to your /app/View/Scaffolds folder